tkidman/rally-round/CHAMPIONSHIP_WORKFLOW.md

    node runner.js <credentials> oor
    ```

 Your website root now redirects to `oor-1/`.
+Since this is the only championship, there won't be any historical links shown on the page yet.

 ### New Championship Starts (Recommended Workflow)